-Based on this analysis, it is possible to identify some reasons that contributed to the co-occurrence of Template Method $\Rightarrow$ God Class.
-The Template Method design pattern allows the extension of classes and the addition of new features.
-However, poor planning and misapplication of this design pattern contributes to increase the amount of superclass responsibilities, concentrating a large part of the intelligence of the system in the super-class, generating its co-occurrence with God Class bad smell.
-To eliminate these co-occurrences, it is necessary to extract, from the overloaded classes, methods and attributes, adding them to other classes, in order to divide the amount of work and effort performed by the Template classes.
+Based on this analysis, we identify some reasons that contributed to the Template Method $\Rightarrow$ God Class co-occurrence emergence.
+The Template Method design pattern allows the classes extension and the addition of new features.
+However, poor planning and misapplication of this design pattern contributes to increase the amount of super-class responsibilities, concentrating a large part of the system intelligence in the superclass, generating the God Class emergence.
+To eliminate these co-occurrences, it is necessary to extract, from the overloaded classes, methods and attributes, adding them to other classes to divide the amount of work and effort performed by the Template classes.